UK: 'World's biggest rabbit' stolen from home | DW | 13.04.2021

-The Guinness world record rabbit Darius has been stolen from his home.
+The Guinness World Records rabbit Darius has been stolen from his home.
 But who did it?

 Who has seen Darius?
-He is 129 centimeters long, weighs about 20 kilograms.
-He also likes carrots, has long ears and is the world’s longest rabbit.
+He is 129 centimeters long, weighs about 20 kilograms (51 inches and 44 pounds).
+He also likes carrots, has long ears ... and is the world's longest rabbit.

 Police have said the animal was stolen from his owner's garden enclosure on Sunday night.
-Investigators in the village of Stoulton are hoping for clues.
+Investigators in the village of Stoulton in central England are hoping for clues.

 On Monday, West Mercia Police asked the public for "information following the theft of an award-winning rabbit from its home."